Lola Vice

 Valerie Loureda (born July 19, 1998) is an American professional wrestler and former mixed martial artist.
-She is signed to WWE, where she performs on the NXT brand under the ring name Lola Vice.
+She has been signed to WWE since August 2022, where she performs on the Raw brand under the ring name Lola Vice.
+She is a former one-time NXT Women's Champion.
+She also appeared in WWE's sister promotion Lucha Libre AAA Worldwide (AAA), where she is a former one-time AAA World Mixed Tag Team Champion.

 As a mixed martial artist, she competed in the women's flyweight division of Bellator MMA.

 Early life

 Valerie Loureda was born on July 19, 1998, in Miami, Florida.
 She is of Cuban descent.

 The daughter of a Taekwondo master, Loureda herself is a 4th dan black belt in Taekwondo and was part of the US Olympic Taekwondo team before becoming an MMA fighter.
 In her two-part promo on September 2 and 9 episodes of NXT, leading to her hometown event of NXT No Mercy, she revealed that her entire family has taekwondo black belt and college degrees.

 Mixed martial arts career

 Making her MMA debut, Loureda faced Colby Fletcher on February 16, 2019, at Bellator 216.
 She won the fight by technical knockout.
 Loureda faced Larkyn Dasch on June 14, 2019, at Bellator 222.
 She won the bout via unanimous decision.

 Loureda next faced Tara Graff on August 7, 2020, at Bellator 243.
 She won the fight via technical knockout.
 Loureda was scheduled to face Hannah Guy at Bellator 258 on May 7, 2021, but was moved to Bellator 259 on May 21.
 She lost the bout via unanimous decision.
 Loureda faced Taylor Turner on November 12, 2021, at Bellator 271, winning the bout by split decision.